tig/mcec/documentation.md

 ## Overview

-**MCE Controller** lets you control a Windows HTPC (or any PC) over the network.
+**MCE Controller** provides robust remote control a Windows HTPC (or any PC) over the network.
 It runs in the background listening on the network (or serial port) for commands.
 It then translates those commands into actions such as keystrokes, text input, and the starting of programs.
 Any remote control, home control system, or application that can send text strings via TCP/IP or a serial port can use **MCE Controller** to control a Windows PC.

 For example:

-* The command `mcestart` will cause the Windows Media Center application to start.
-This is equivalent to pressing the green button on the Windows remote control.
+* The command `netflix` will cause the Netflix application to start.
 * The command `maximize` will cause the current window to be maximized on the display.
 This is equivalent to choosing the "Maximize" button on the window's window menu.
 * The command `chars:Hello World!` will cause the text "Hello World" to be typed, as though it were typed on the keyboard.
 * The command `VK_MEDIA_NEXT_TRACK` will cause the currently running media player app (Spotify, Windows Media Player, etc...) to jump to the next media track, just as if the user had pressed th "next track" key on the keyboard.
 * The commands that **MCE Controller** support is extensible through a configuration file.
 If it does not natively support a function you wish, you can add new commands easily.

 **MCE Controller** was initially developed to enable integration of a Windows Media Center based home theater PC (HTPC) into a Crestron whole-house audio/video system.
 However, it is general enough that others have used it within other control system that support sending text strings to a TCP/IP port.
 Most control systems, such as Crestron or AMX, support IR emitting.

-For many applications, emitting the Media Center IR commands will suffice.
-However, for some installations the reliability of IR emitting and other factors may make IR emitting problematic and **MCE Controller** offers a robust solution.

 **MCE Controller** can act as either a TCP/IP client or server.
 When acting as a client the target host and port can be configured.
 When acting as a server the incoming port can be configured.